Ustaše: Symbols

 This was used instead of the Nazi greeting Heil Hitler by the Ustaše.
-Today it is nominally associated with Ustaše sympathisers by Serbs or non-Ustaše conservatives associated with the Croatian Party of Rights.
-However, some Croats see it as a patriotic salute, emphasising defending one's home and country.
+Today it is associated with Ustaše sympathisers.
 On the internet, it is sometimes abbreviated as ZDS.

+The songs promoting the Ustaše included "Evo zore, evo dana", "Hrvatska se vojska diže", "Pjesma Poglavniku".
+"Evo zore, evo dana" (also called "Jure i Boban") promoted the Black Legion, and it was common for songs to have both a Partisan and a Ustaše version.

 Legacy

 In popular culture

-The Ustaše plays an important role in Harry Turtledove's short alternate history story, Ready for the Fatherland.
+The Ustaše plays an important role in Harry Turtledove's short alternate history story Ready for the Fatherland.
 It plays a brief background role in In the Presence of Mine Enemies, an unrelated work by the same author.
 In both these works, the regime founded by Pavelić lasted several decades beyond the 1940s.

-The popular Croatian singer, Thompson, regularly starts his concerts with the Ustaše salute.
+Popular Croatian singer Marko Perković Thompson regularly starts his concerts with the Ustaše salute.
 The Wiesenthal Center has protested this, along with other attempts at revisionism and Holocaust-denial in Croatia.

 Modern-day Croatia

 Seeking to unify support for Croatia's independence, Franjo Tuđman, Croatia's first president, in the late 1980s advocated "pomirba", i.e. national reconciliation between Ustaše and Partisans.
 This led to a revival of pro-Ustaše views, symbols and salutes among the Croatian political right.
 Following Croatia's Independence in the 1990s, streets were renamed to carry the name of Ustaše leaders, such as Mile Budak and Jure Francetić.
-Although some of these were later removed, Radio Free Europe noted that of some 20 streets dedicated to Mile Budak in the '90s, half of these still remained in Croatia in 2019.
+Although some of these were later removed, Radio Free Europe noted that of some 20 streets dedicated to Mile Budak in the '90s, half still remained in Croatia in 2019.

-Jewish and Serb organizations, Croat historians and antifascists, as well as international observers, have repeatedly warned of revisionism in Croatia, which seeks to minimize Ustaše crimes, even celebrates the Ustaše regime.
-Recent examples include the publication of a book celebrating "the Croatian knight", Maks Luburic, who as head of Ustaše concentration camps was responsible for over 100,000 deaths, during Ustaše genocides against Jews, Serbs and Roma, and a documentary minimizing children's deaths in Ustaše concentration camps.
-The Luburic book was promoted with the assistance of the Croatian Catholic Church, and Church sources minimized children's deaths in concentration camps.
+Jewish and Serb organizations, Croat historians and antifascists, as well as international observers, have repeatedly warned of revisionism in Croatia, which seeks to minimize Ustaše crimes and even celebrates the Ustaše regime.
+Recent examples include the publication of a book celebrating "the Croatian knight" Maks Luburić, who as head of Ustaše concentration camps was responsible for over 100,000 deaths, during Ustaše genocides against Jews, Serbs and Roma, and a documentary minimizing children's deaths in Ustaše concentration camps.
+The Luburić book was promoted with the assistance of the Croatian Catholic Church, and Church sources minimized children's deaths in concentration camps.
 Croat historians have noted that the Church has been a leader in promoting revisionism and minimizing Ustaše crimes.
-In 2013, the newspaper of Croatian Catholic archdioceses, Glas Koncila, published a series on Jasenovac, by the Jasenovac-denier Igor Vukic, who claims Jasenovac was a "mere work-camp", where no mass executions took place.
+In 2013, the newspaper of Croatian Catholic archdioceses, Glas Koncila, published a series on Jasenovac, by the Jasenovac-denier Igor Vukić, who claims Jasenovac was a "mere work-camp," where no mass executions took place.
 In 2015, the head of the Croatian Bishops' Conference asked that the Ustaše "Za dom spremni" salute be adopted by the Croatian army.

-Croatian soccer fans have repeatedly chanted the Ustaše, "Za dom spremni" salute, for which FIFA and UEFA have repeatedly leveled penalties against the Croatian soccer federation, for "fascists outburst".
+Croatian soccer fans have repeatedly chanted the Ustaše "Za dom spremni" salute, for which FIFA and UEFA have repeatedly leveled penalties against the Croatian soccer federation for fascist outbursts.
 In 2014, the Croatian soccer player Josip Šimunić was banned from the FIFA World Cup for leading a stadium full of fans in the Ustaše salute.